programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 Finally, SpaCy can tag “named entities” in your text, such as names, dates, organizations, and locations.
 Call the full list of named entities and their descriptions using this code:

-{% figure.html filename="cCORPUS-ANALYSIS-WITH-SPACY17.png" caption="Figure 17: List of spaCy's named entities and their descriptions" %}
+{% include figure.html filename="cCORPUS-ANALYSIS-WITH-SPACY17.png" caption="Figure 17: List of spaCy's named entities and their descriptions" %}

 To tag the named entities in our corpus, we’ll again call the nlp pipeline on each document in the corpus and append the named entity tags to a new column.